dominhhieu1019/EGUI/README.md

 # EGUI
-Task 1: Using Qt to create simple GUI application/n Task 2: Using WPF to create simple GUI application
+Task 1: Using Qt to create simple GUI application

+Task 2: Using WPF to create simple GUI application